19 Daily Habits That Make You Less Productive (And What to Do)

 Bailey says there are four types of tasks:

-- Necessary Work: Unattractive yet productive (team meetings and quarterly budgets)
+- Necessary Work: Unattractive yet productive (team meetings and quarterly budgets).

-- Unnecessary Work: Unattractive and Unproductive (rearranging your desk, procrastinating)
+- Unnecessary Work: Unattractive and Unproductive (rearranging your desk, procrastinating).

-- Distracting Work: Attractive yet Unproductive (checking social media, reading news, etc.)
+- Distracting Work: Attractive yet Unproductive (checking social media, reading news, etc.).

-- Purposeful Work: Attractive and Productive (tasks with largest impact, most engaging tasks)
+- Purposeful Work: Attractive and Productive (tasks with the largest impact, most engaging tasks).

-The goal here is to become more deliberate about managing your attention and focusing on the Purposeful and Necessary work, and slowing focus on distracting and unnecessary work.
+The goal here is to become more deliberate about managing your attention and focusing on the Purposeful and Necessary work, and slowly focus on distracting and unnecessary work.

 14. Not Taking Multiple Daily Breaks